-You can take the test (PCR test or rapid antigen test) in Nordhausen at a local doctor's office: White list database with doctor’s offices (only available in German), you can make an appointment at a test center in Nordhausen by calling +49 116 117 or +49 3631 911 9201 or corona-testlrandh.thueringen.de or you can also take the test after entering the country (e.g. at the airport).
+You can take the test (PCR test or rapid antigen test) in Nordhausen at a local doctor's office: White list database with doctor’s offices (only available in German), you can make an appointment at a test center in Nordhausen by calling +49 116 117 or +49 3631 911 9201 or sending an e-mail to corona-testlrandh.thueringen.de or you can also take the test after entering the country (e.g. at the airport).

 - If you live with other people, you should stay in different rooms and not sleep in the same room to avoid infection.